There's now something called peel-off foundation, and this vlogger put it to the test

 Raye was a pretty good sport about it and decides to give it a second try.
 Maybe applying a thick layer wasn’t the best idea.
 Could a little less product go a long way?

-The thinner layer worked better, but Raye did notice another issue — the texture.“It definitely changes the texture of my skin.
-I feel like my skin texture is better without this on, but I guess you gotta choose.”
+The thinner layer worked better, but Raye did notice another issue — the texture.

 After buffing in her foundation, the Real Skin Patch started peeling again.
 Raye decides to give the product a third try.
 This time no foundation brush, she’s going for a makeup sponge instead.

 No luck.
 Raye points out that some spots look good, but other spots are peeling, the texture was streaky and blotchy, even her highlighter wasn’t going on smoothly.

 At least Raye had a little fun removing the peel-off primer.
 That counts as a happy ending, right?

 If you want to try the Real Skin Patch yourself, you can pick it up here for under $20.